glass-dev/glass/CITATION.md

 ========

-If you use GLASS simulations or the GLASS library in your research, please cite the original GLASS paper in your publications:
+If you use GLASS simulations or the GLASS library in your research, please cite the GLASS paper in your publications.

+Here is the bibliography entry from [NASA/ADS](https://ui.adsabs.harvard.edu/abs/2023arXiv230201942T):

 ```bib
 @ARTICLE{2023arXiv230201942T,